datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-Central Tendency.
-Majority of the values lie around the center.
-As you have no input features to rely on, you choose mean as it represents the majority of observations in the output variable.
-For all the different time slots, you will always be predicting the mean response value.This is the best prediction you can make in the absence of input features.
+Why is the mean a good prediction?
+Central tendency.
+According to central tendency, majority of the values in a distribution lie around the center.
+In the absence of input features, a central tendency measure like mean is your best bet.

 ---